Gluten-Free Restaurants You Have to Try in Alaska

 Snow City Cafe

 This cafe is in downtown Anchorage.
 This was my introduction to how Alaska does gluten-free, and it gave me hope!
 There wasn’t a parking lot, and street parking was cheaper than public parking.
 It does get busy.
 Go early for breakfast, especially if you’re coming from the East Coast and are up anyway.
-If you can’t get there early, plan for a wait, and don’t try to go when you’re already super hungry.
-They are open for breakfast and lunch, so it’s a good option if you’re exploring the city or getting an early start.

 We went twice, and it was excellent both times.
-My non-gluten-free husband loved his meal both times, and they really took care of me.
+My non-gluten-free husband loved his meals both times, and they really took care of me.
 I felt so safe eating here both times and wanted to return again, but we just couldn’t fit it into our schedules.

 Yak & Yeti Himalayan

-You will love this place if you like other Himalayan/Indian food.
-It is very clearly a local favorite.
-The family-owned restaurant is small but mighty!
-My husband ate there once without me and got takeout.
 Sometimes, Indian food is hard on me since I don’t tolerate tomatoes well.
 He loved it so much we went to eat in the restaurant.
 I was able to get a lentil dish without tomatoes.
 It was incredible!
-An actual flavor explosion in my mouth.
+There was an actual flavor explosion in my mouth.
 You should go here even if you don’t usually eat Indian food.
 It’s totally worth it!

 Hearth Artisan Pizza

 This pizza place is responsible for making one of my all-time favorite pizzas.
 I ate it leftover the next day from a microwave.
 That is the only pizza this is true of.
-They were even able to work with my tomato sauce-free pizza requirement.
-They can also accommodate vegans with a vegan cheese option.

 Wild Scoops Alaska